jonathancraddock/mootparadox_grav/pages/03.coding/redirect-a-subset-of-pages-using-htaccess/item.md

 RewriteRule ^blog/firstpost/?$ https://newsite.com/information/first-post-on-this-blog [NC,L,R=301]
 ```

-I included this rule near the top of the .htaccess (obviously after the RewriteEngine On, etc) and before the legacy rules that were manipulating various query strings.
+I included this rule near the top of the .htaccess file (obviously after the RewriteEngine On, etc) but before the various legacy rules that were manipulating query strings.

 **Example 2:**